MicroStrategy/embedding-sdk-docs/docs/embedding-context/dossier-consumption-page-apis.md

 ---
 title: Dashboard consumption page APIs
-description: Describes which Embedding SDK APIs are available on the MicroStrategy dashboard consumption page.
+description: Describes which Embedding SDK APIs are available on the Strategy dashboard consumption page.
 ---

-The `dossierConsumption` object is the manipulator of the MicroStrategy dashboard consumption page.
+The `dossierConsumption` object is the manipulator of the Strategy dashboard consumption page.
 It could be got by `embeddingContext.dossierConsumption`.

 The details of the `embeddingContext` object could be seen in [Embedding context](./embedding-context.md).